 Large businesses can use an e-invoicing solution to connect their ERP systems to their retail customer’s accounting software.

-The benefit is fast and swift sharing of transactions, reducing data entry, and improving cash flow in the process.
+The benefit is the fast sharing of transactions, reduced data entry, and improved cash flow in the process.

 E-invoicing reduces costs as traders no longer need to use expensive and unreliable manual methods to record supplier invoice information.

 When implemented correctly, an e-invoicing solution helps eliminate processing errors as the exchange of e-invoices is electronic.

 E-invoicing helps them receive payments on time from buyers.
 It also helps enhance the opportunity for suppliers to participate in a buyer-led payment process.

 Australia intends to adopt the PEPPOL interoperability framework to roll out e-invoicing.

 To that effect, the Australian Taxation Office (ATO) became a PEPPOL authority in 2019.
 Further, ATO developed local invoice specifications as per the PEPPOL BIS Billing 3.0 standard.